 - 6.A.1.
-Detonators and multipoint initiation systems, as follows: - a.
-Electrically driven explosive detonators, as follows: - 1.
-Exploding bridge (EB); - 2.
-Exploding bridge wire (EBW); - 3.
-Slapper; - 4.
-Exploding foil initiators (EFI); - b.
-Arrangements using single or multiple detonators designed to nearly simultaneously initiate an explosive surface over an area greater than 5000 mm^2 from a single firing signal with an initiation timing spread over the surface of less than 2.5 μ s. - Note: Item 6.A.1. does not control detonators using only primary explosives, such as lead azide. - Technical Note:In Item 6.A.1. the detonators of concern all utilize a small electrical conductor (bridge, bridge wire, or foil) that explosively vaporizes when a fast, high-current electrical pulse is passed through it.
+Detonators and multipoint initiation systems, as follows:

+- a.
+Electrically driven explosive detonators, as follows:

+- 1. Exploding bridge (EB);

+- 2. Exploding bridge wire (EBW);

+- 3. Slapper;

+- 4. Exploding foil initiators (EFI);

+- b.
+Arrangements using single or multiple detonators designed to nearly simultaneously initiate an explosive surface over an area greater than 5000 mm2 from a single firing signal with an initiation timing spread over the surface of less than 2.5 μs.

+Note: Item 6.A.1. does not control detonators using only primary explosives, such as lead azide.

+In Item 6.A.1. the detonators of concern all utilize a small electrical conductor (bridge, bridge wire, or foil) that explosively vaporizes when a fast, high-current electrical pulse is passed through it.
 In nonslapper types, the exploding conductor starts a chemical detonation in a contacting high-explosive material such as PETN (pentaerythritoltetranitrate).
 In slapper detonators, the explosive vaporization of the electrical conductor drives a flyer or slapper across a gap, and the impact of the slapper on an explosive starts a chemical detonation.
 The slapper in some designs is driven by magnetic force.
-The term exploding foil detonator may refer to either an EB or a slapper-type detonator. - 6.A.2.
+The term exploding foil detonator may refer to either an EB or a slapper-type detonator.
+Also, the word initiator is sometimes used in place of the word detonator.

+- 6.A.2.
 Firing sets and equivalent high-current pulse generators, as follows: - a.
-Explosive detonator firing sets designed to drive multiple controlled detonators specified by Item 6.A.1. above; - b.
+Detonator firing sets (initiation systems, firesets), including electronically-charged, explosively-driven and optically-driven firing sets designed to drive multiple controlled detonators specified by Item 6.A.1. above; - b.
 Modular electrical pulse generators (pulsers) having all of the following characteristics: - 1.
 Designed for portable, mobile, or ruggedized-use; - 2.
-Enclosed in a dust-tight enclosure; - 3.
-Capable of delivering their energy in less than $15 \ \mu s$; - 4.
-Having an output greater than 100 A; - 5.
-Having a 'rise time' of less than $10 \,\mu s$ into loads of less than $40 \, ohms$;
+Capable of delivering their energy in less than 15 μs into loads of less than 40 ohms; - 3.
+Having an output greater than 100 A;

-- 6. No dimension greater than 25.4 cm;

-- 7. Weight less than 25 kg; and

-- 8. Specified to operate over an extended temperature range of 223 to 373 K (-50 °C to 100 °C) or specified as suitable for aerospace applications.
+- 4. No dimension greater than 30 cm; - 5.
+Weight less than 30 kg; and - 6.
+Specified to operate over an extended temperature range of 223 to 373 K (-50 °C to 100 °C) or specified as suitable for aerospace applications. - c.
+Micro-firing units having all of the following characteristics: - 1.
+No dimension greater than 35 mm; - 2.
+Voltage rating of equal to or greater than 1 kV; and - 3.
+Capacitance of equal to or greater than 100 nF.

-Note: Item 6.A.2.b. includes xenon flashlamp drivers.
+Note: Optically driven firing sets include both those employing laser initiation and laser charging.
+Explosively-driven firing sets include both explosive ferroelectric and explosive ferromagnetic firing set types.
+Item 6.A.2.b. includes xenon flashlamp drivers.